 Symptoms: The most common sign of the disease in dogs is recurrent acute arthritis and lameness.
 Also noticeable is decreased appetite and depression.
 It is very rare for a bulls-eye rash to appear around the site of the tick bite in pets.
 Untreated, your pet can develop heart, nervous system and /or kidney complications including fatal kidney failure.

 Treatment: If your dog is experiencing symptoms, a blood test can be performed in your veterinarian’s office to check for Lyme disease and Ehrlichiosis, another tick-borne disease.
 If your pet’s test comes back positive, treatment for Lyme disease generally consists of four weeks of antibiotics.
 Although antibiotics do not always eliminate the infection, they do improve symptoms in 2-3 days.

 How You Can Help Your Pet: The best prevention for avoiding this disease is to utilize tick repellents year-round and to groom dogs daily and inspect for ticks, which are most commonly found about the face and ears.
 When selecting a tick-repellant, check with your veterinarian.
 Using the wrong insecticides could make your pet very ill.
-Currently, there are two vaccines available for dogs through your veterinarian.
-It's a good idea to start vaccinating prior to exposure at 8-12 weeks of age with yearly boosters.
+There are Lyme disease vaccines available for dogs through your veterinarian.
+It’s a good idea to start vaccinating prior to exposure at 8-12 weeks of age with yearly boosters.

 Tick Removal: If you see a tick attached to your pet’s skin, don’t cover the tick with petroleum jelly, rubbing alcohol or fingernail polish, or try to burn the tick with a match.
 Instead, grab the tick as close as you can to the skin using tweezers.
 Swab the area with alcohol once the tick is removed.